annacakes281/escape-the-dungeon/README.md

 #### Input
 * Escape the Dungeon uses a lot of 'input' methods for the main features of the game to work, as it is based on player choice.
 * The main 'input' features for the game will not allow a user to proceed without typing something into the terminal - the only input features this does not apply to is the 'Clear Terminal' function, asking the player whether they would like to play, and inputting players name.
-* All other 'input' will require the user to put one of the required letters into the terminal.
+* All other 'input' will require the user to put one of the required letters into the terminal - letters were used rather than words to make it easier for the player to navigate through the game.

 <img src="readme-images/player-input-1.png" alt="Input code example 1">